tomara-x/witches/README.md

 ### opcodes.orc
 That's where you'll find the opcode definitions and the documentation of `Taphath`, `Basemath`, and `tBasemath` (and the u versions).
 You can place this in your project directory, `#include` it in your csd file, and that's it, you have the opcodes ready to use.

 There are also some other opcodes that I keep there.
-(I find that `ClkDiv` comes in very handy with MSR-stlye patching)
+(I find that `ClkDiv` comes in very handy with MSR-style patching)

 ### function-tables.orc
 Those are function tables used in my playing files.
 They're mostly just gen51 musical scales used with `Taphath` You can edit them, define your own, or something else.

-I think in the future I'll be using `ftgenonce` more and keep function tables within instruments that use them.
+I think in the future I'll be using `ftgenonce` more and keeping function tables within instruments that use them.

 ### all other files
 Those files are just me playing around.
 Who knows what'll be there!

-I try to keep musical/fun sounds files in jam/ and testing files in test/.
+I try to keep music/fun sounds in `jam/` and testing files in `test/`.
 Check them out for examples/seeing the sequencers in action.

 Here's my [soundcloud](https://soundcloud.com/nope-null) where you can find some renders of some of the files here.